petersaba/shapes-of-sound/README.md

 - In order to build the speech recognition model, the app uses [TensorFlow](https://www.tensorflow.org/learn) along with [Keras](https://keras.io/api/) to build the transformer neural network.
 [TensorFlow](https://www.tensorflow.org/learn) is an open-source library developed by Google primarily for deep learning applications.
 It also supports traditional machine learning.
 [Keras](https://keras.io/api/) is an open-source software library that provides a Python interface for artificial neural networks.
 Keras acts as an interface for the TensorFlow library.
 - This project uses the [Laravel](https://laravel.com/docs/9.x) for the backend.
 Laravel is a cross-platform PHP framework for building web applications.
 It's a server-based platform that manages data using the Model-View-Controller (MVC) design pattern, dividing an application's backend architecture into logical pieces.
 - For persistent storage (database), the app uses the [MySQL](https://www.mysql.com/) relational database management system that is based on Structured Query Language(SQL).
+- The implemented speech recognition model is currently trained on the [LJSpeech](https://keithito.com/LJ-Speech-Dataset/) dataset.
+Due to the required time needed to train full functional speech recognition model, Shapes Of Sound is currently using [AssemblAi's](https://www.assemblyai.com/) speech recognition API until the implemented model is fully trained.

 <br><br>
 <img src="./readme/title5.svg"/>

-> Uing the above mentioned tecch stacks and the wireframes build with figma from the user sotries we have, the implementation of the app is shown as below, these are screenshots from the real app
+> Using the above mentioned tech stacks and the wireframes build with figma from the user sotries we have, the implementation of the app is shown as below, these are screenshots from the real app

 | Landing  | Home/Search  |
 | -----------------| -----|